SteveHodge/assistantdm/readme.txt

 ---=== IN PROGRESS ===---
+* Implement AttackForm.setSize weapon damage reductions
+* Scan monsters for HP fields and feat fields that don't match.
+Scan monsters for feats that are in the special qualities field
 * BUG: Some feats not applied when manually added (e.g. "Weapon Focus (Gore)" on Triceratops
 * Monster library needs to check for dupes and confirm replacement.
 * Implement editing for remaining fields: Spec.
 Qualities, Space/Reach, AC, Size/type, Grapple (DONE Feats)